Home icon as a Jester's castle

 10. Manage Tempo, Patience, and Emotion

 Mahjong is a game of endurance and emotional control.
-A good player maintains composure through dry spells and capitalises on opportunity when fortune turns.
+While luck plays a large part in Mahjong, a good player maintains composure through dry spells and capitalises on opportunity when fortune turns, knowing sound judgement still improves results over the long run.
 Chasing losses or overreacting to bad luck can quickly spiral into poor decision-making.
 As in all gambling-linked games, maintaining a steady focus is your greatest edge.

 Manage your pace in longer tournament sessions or online play.
 Avoid rushing decisions; deliberate, thoughtful play consistently outperforms reactive gambling.
+Even in a fast session, taking a moment to rest mentally between hands can help prevent emotional errors.
 Remember that consistency, not short-term luck, defines success in Mahjong.

 Responsible Play and Cultural Respect